chh14025/Loan-Probability-Analysis/README.md

 ![](Images/Desc.png)

-We then clean up the data a bit by looking for any N/A data in our columns
+We then clean up the data a bit by looking for any N/A data in our columns<br />

 ```python
 dataset.isna().any()
 ```

-Fortunate for us, the data-set we have is clean and contains no N/A data.
+Fortunate for us, the data-set we have is clean and contains no N/A data.<br />

-Moving on, we will generate a list of Histograms of known variables to see if we can find any patterns To do this we first need to drop columns containing identifiers or dependent variables
+Moving on, we will generate a list of Histograms of known variables to see if we can find any patterns, <br />
+To do this we first need to drop columns containing identifiers or dependent variables. <br />

-dataset2 = dataset.drop(columns = ['entry_id', 'pay_schedule', 'e_signed'])
+dataset2 = dataset.drop(columns = ['entry_id', 'pay_schedule', 'e_signed']) <br />

 With all the columns preped, we can generate a grid of histograms